frduchesne/mc-rendering/README.md

 Work in progress.

-Examples of open-gl techniques on minecraft models.
+Examples of opengl techniques on minecraft models.